Daniel-Law-Yat-Hei/AAE-1001-group-13/README.md

 ### Additional Task 1

-**Objective**

-Assume the aircraft is a supply craft that must reach 2drop-off points to drop supplies before heading to base.
+**Objective:** Assume the aircraft is a supply craft that must reach 2drop-off points to drop supplies before heading to base.
 1.Add one checkpoint for each cost intensive area (2 in total) 2.Reach all checkpoints before arriving at the destination

 additional task 2